Interpersonal attraction: Exposure effect

 The exposure effect, also known as the familiarity principle, states that the more a person is exposed to something, the more they come to like it.
 This applies equally to both objects and people.
 A clear illustration is in a 1992 study: the researchers had four women of similar appearance attend a large college course over a semester such that each woman attended a different number of sessions (0, 5, 10, or 15).
 Students then rated the women for perceived familiarity, attractiveness and similarity at the end of the term.
 Results indicated a strong effect of exposure on attraction that was mediated by the effect of exposure on familiarity.
 However, exposure does not always increase attraction.
 For example, the social allergy effect can occur when a person grows increasingly annoyed by and hypersensitive to another's repeated behaviors instead of growing more fond of his or her idiosyncrasies over time.

 Pheromones

 Certain pheromones secreted by animals, including humans, can attract others, and this is viewed as being attracted to smell.
 Human sex pheromones may play a role in human attraction, although it is unclear how well humans can actually sense the pheromones of another.

-Theory and aspects
+Types of attraction

+Split attraction model describes different types of attraction separating different aspects of experiences people may have.
+They can roughly be grouped into physical and non-physical.
+Physical being: sexual, sensual, aesthetic...
+Non-physical may include emotional, mental (intellectual), spiritual...